orgua/shepherd-targets/hardware/shepherd_nRF_FRAM_Target_v1.1/readme.md

   - problem: msp430 is reacting with high currents for floating pins
   - current solution: activate internal PD-Res in msp430 - at least for our sleep- & FRAM-firmware
 - add a system to identify pcb?
 OW-nodeid or i2c-rom?
+- ditch PAN1780 module to allow an external antenna (rf-performance of pan-module is sub-par)